WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 Whenever the `$arrayGenerator` function yields -- including when it finally finishes -- it returns three values: a new stack reference that allows the consumer to resume the generator, the value being yielded together with a sentinel which encodes whether this is a normal `#yield` or the `#end` marker.
 Since the sentinel is the second parameter in the response, it is pushed on the value stack last, which means it will be the top of stack when the consumer inspects the result.

-When there are no more elements to yield, the `$arrayGenerator` issues the `switch.return` instruction which simultaneously discards the generator's resources and communicates the `#end` sentinel value to the consumer.
+When there are no more elements to yield, the `$arrayGenerator` issues the `stack.switch_retire` instruction which simultaneously discards the generator's resources and communicates the `#end` sentinel value to the consumer.
 We also pass a dummy value of zero to comply with type safety requirements.

-Whenever a `switch` instruction is used, it must be followed by instructions that analyse the result of being resumed (switched back to).
+Whenever a `stack.switch` instruction is used, it must be followed by instructions that analyse the result of being resumed (switched back to).
 The top of the value stack contains the _command code_ that the consumer sent to the generator: it is either `#next` or `#cancel` depending on whether the consumer wants another value or wants to cancel the iteration.

 In addition, a newly constructed stack reference of the consumer is also on the value stack.
 This reference is stored in the `$consumer` local variable, replacing its previous value which is no longer valid.[^lift]